China's Economy Bounces Back As Pandemic Is Brought Under Control

 The lowest earners on China's socioeconomic ladder are struggling to bounce back to pre-coronavirus levels.

-A Peking University study from July estimated 9% of the adult work force in China remains unemployed after being laid-off during the height of the pandemic.
-Many of the newly unemployed are itinerant migrant workers, who have struggled to find new, temporary work assignments and don't qualify for China's thinly-resourced unemployment insurance programs.
+A Peking University study from July estimated 9% of the adult work force in China remains unemployed after being laid off during the height of the pandemic.
+Many of the newly unemployed are itinerant migrant workers who have struggled to find new, temporary work assignments and don't qualify for China's thinly synchresourced unemployment insurance programs.

 "Overall, it's still an investment-driven story and what's lagging behind is mainly the consumption, especially for lower-income people related consumption," says He Wei, a China economist at the Beijing research firm Gavekal Dragonomics.